JuliaCon/proceedings-guide/author.md

 ### Extended abstract submissions

-> A one page paper + references etc.
+> Two pages (including references)

 An extended abstract lays out in a concise fashion the methodology and use cases of the work presented at the conference.
-It should be at most one page of content excluding references.
+It should be at most two pages of content including references.
 The format is similar to a [standard JOSS paper](https://joss.readthedocs.io/en/latest/submitting.html).

 ### Full paper submissions

-> A paper of about 5-10 pages + an abstract with at most 600 characters, written in plain English with no symbol nor formula + references etc.
+> A paper of about 5-10 pages
+> + an abstract (at most 600 characters, written in plain English with no symbol nor formula)
+> + references etc.

 Compared to an extended abstract, a full paper presents more of the background and context motivating